proxmox/proxmox-backup/docs/epilog.rst

 ..
 Epilog (included at top of each file)

-   We use this file to define external links and commone replacement patterns.
+   We use this file to define external links and common replacement patterns.

 .. |VERSION| replace:: 1.0